 Can I be certified in more than one area of certification?

 - Your transcript evaluation may reveal that you are qualified to teach more than one subject area and you may challenge all or one of those contents, however, your initial certification can only be in one content area.
 Once you have earned your standard certification, you may add additional content areas to your state certification.

-Do I need a probationary certificate to be hired by a school district/charter school?
+Do I need a certificate to apply or be hired by a school district/charter school?

-What happens if I do not complete my certification requirements (TEACHING, TRAINING or TESTING) within my 1st probationary year?
+What happens if I do not complete my certification requirements within my 1st intern year?